hanggrian/recyclerview-paginated/README.md

 ![demo_list][demo_list] ![demo_grid][demo_grid]

 Customizable pagination in Android RecyclerView.
+Some of the features are:
+ * Placeholder view when page is being fetched.
+ * Error view with a retry button when page has failed to load.
+ * Works with `LinearLayoutManager` and `StaggeredGridLayoutManager`.

 Download
 --------